"We need space": Khosi tells Yemi they have to end the closeness between them

 The first contestant who was introduced into the house was South Africa's Khosi and from the moment she climbed the stage, Nigerians pointed out who she looks like.

-According to Nigerians the BBTitans housemate shares a striking resemblance with popular Nigerian crossdresser James Brown.
+According to Nigerians, the BBTitans housemate shares a striking resemblance with popular crossdresser James Brown.

 Source: Legit.ng